 In this article we briefly describe Beppo Levi's life and mathematical work, with special emphasis on his forgotten contributions to the arithmetic of elliptic curves.
-For more detailed biographical information the reader is referred to an extremely well researched article [Coen 1994]; a convenient list of Beppo Levi's publications is in [Terracini 1963, pp. 601-606].1 Beppo Levi's collected papers are about to be published by the Unione Matematica Italiana.
+For more detailed biographical information the interested reader is referred to the extremely well researched article [Coen 1994]; a convenient list of Beppo Levi's publications is contained in [Terracini 1963, 601-606].1 Beppo Levi's collected papers are about to be published under the direction of S. Coen by the Unione Matematica Italiana.